 Your resting heart rate is the number of heart beats per minute while at rest.
 The average resting heart rate for an adult is 60 to 100 beats per minute.
 Some medical conditions might cause a heart rate outside of this range, and your resting heart rate will increase slightly with age.

-Extremely well-conditioned athletes can have much lower than average heart rates.
+Extremely well-conditioned athletes can have much lower than average heart rates, which is an excellent way to prevent heart disease.
 Lance Armstrong reportedly has a resting heart rate of an amazing 35-40 beats per minute.
+(1)

 This indicates a body that is running at peak efficiency, as the heart has very little work to do to properly oxygenate the body.